 The mission of the Cincinnati Board of Park Commissioners is "to conserve, manage, sustain, and enhance parks' natural and cultural resources and public greenspace for the enjoyment, enlightenment and enrichment of the Cincinnati community."

-The Board of Park Commissioners has regulary scheduled meetings on the third Thursday of every month, starting at 9:15 a.m. at the Park Board Administration Building located at 950 Eden Park Drive.
-The meeting schedule for 2014 is as follows:
+The Board of Park Commissioners has regularly scheduled meetings on the third Thursday of every month, starting at 9:15 a.m. at the Park Board Administration Building located at 950 Eden Park Drive.
+The meeting is every third Thursday of each month.

 Under the Board of Park Commissioners, as appointed by the Mayor, day-to-day operations are under the direction of the Park Director.
 The Board of Park Commissioners are: